mjwoxford/made2026/README.md

 The platform was implemented on Sun 3/60 workstations, using the SunView interface.
 It supported communication across networks using RPCs, which seemed easier to get up and running that fiddling directly with ports.

 Agents are UNIX processes.
 Interprocess communication is done via FIFOs.
-I used the POP-11 platform for buuilding agents because it supported multiple AI language (LISP and PROLOG) as well as the POP-11 language.
+I used the POP-11 platform for building agents because it supported multiple AI language (LISP and PROLOG) as well as the POP-11 language.

 Agents are essentially expert systems; there is a POP-11 expert system shell in there as well.
 The applications directory contains a sample animals system and a much larger FELINE system which was implemented by MSc student Rebecca Elks (a vet) for her MSC project.